Просим прощения, но информация доступна только на английском языке

 Getting help

 The primary source of help is Asterisk G.729 Google group.
 Post your questions there, but first read Notes and Troubleshooting sections above.
-When reporting a problem it is up to you to provide as much usefull information as possible.
+When reporting a problem it is up to you to provide as much useful information as possible.
 "Doesn't work" - is not a good description.